geopython/geolinks/README.md

 geolinks
 ========

-Utilities to deal with geospatial links
+Utilities to deal with geospatial links.
+Working implementation of the Cat-Interop work at https://github.com/OSGeo/Cat-Interop

 Install
 -------